globalforge/infix/README.md

 # infix
 FIX Protocol Message Transformer
 --------------------------------
-InFIX is a FIX Protocol Message transformer and tool that allows financial trading applications to address and transform data contained in a FIX messages in constant time by applying rules defined in an easy to use text language.
+InFIX is a FIX Protocol Message transformer tool that allows financial trading applications to address and transform data in a FIX messages in constant time by applying rules defined in an easy to use text language.

 This feature allows FIX connectivity hubs, trading systems, and exchanges to define sets of data transformations outside of application code and apply them at runtime.
 Because data and rules are independent, applications can define new rules dynamically and apply them without a code release.